 This is my first real electric guitar.
 I bought it new in 1977 from Music Emporium in Northern Virginia, and continues to be one of my favorites.
 While not historically accurate, the P-90 pickups, one-piece mahogany body (beautiful grain), slim neck (no volute), and low, fast frets made this a real bargain.
-It currently has an early-80s Bill Lawrence Mini-Humbucker in the back -- don't worry, no routing required (the P-90 is in the case).
+In this photo it had an early-80s Bill Lawrence Mini-Humbucker in the bridge position, but I have since replaced it with the original P-90.

 |1991 Gibson Les Paul Classic Plus

 I bought this guitar in 1995 from Mr. Gruhn in Nashville.
 An early amber Classic with a really nice top (and 1991 serial number), this was a NOS guitar with nary a nick.
 This is an interesting instrument because it is almost an Historic Reissue.
 Thin binding, small headstock, and correct headstock inlay -- the right features are in place plus it is an ultra lightweight.
 The pickups are really hot and have two conductor leads.
 Yes, it says "MODEL" on the headstock.
-An awesome neck, deathray pickups, and a "killer top, dude."
+Fast neck, hot pickups, and a great top.

 Check out these photos.
 We decoded the info in the front